BU-ISCIII/RNAseq-nf/docs/output.md

   * Raw data used for heatmap and dendrogram plots.

 ### DESeq2
 Diferential expression analysis with DESeq2.
 [DESeq2](https://bioconductor.org/packages/release/bioc/manuals/DESeq2/man/DESeq2.pdf) is a Bioconductor package for R used for RNA-seq data analysis.
 The script included in the pipeline uses DESeq2 to normalize read counts and create a heatmap / dendrogram showing pairwise euclidean distance (sample similarity).
 It also creates other plots to evaluate the sample dispersion.
-It also provides PCA plots to evaluet sample grouping.
+It also provides PCA plots to evaluate sample grouping.

 **MA plot**
 ![MAPlot](images/ma_plot.png)